kimwalisch/primecount/README.md

 primecount binaries built using the Clang compiler scale significantly better than primecount binaries built using GCC on PCs and servers with a large number of CPU cores.
-Unfortunately the primecount binaries that are offered for download are built using an old version of GCC that supports static linking of OpenMP.
 Hence if you build primecount from source I recommend using Clang.
 Also if you don't care about portability I recommend using the ```-march=native``` compiler option to build a primecount binary that is optimized for your CPU.

 ```bash
 CXX=clang++ CXXFLAGS="-march=native" cmake .